Long School of Medicine

 A better condition of care

 Jennifer Farrell, DDS, and the Phil and Karen Hunke Special Care Clinic are changing lives by providing compassionate dental care for patients with disabilities and complex conditions.
-Through her own inspiring journey in special education, Farrell is supporting families and addressing a critical need for equitable access to care.
+Through her own inspiring journey in special education, Farrell is supporting families and addressing a critical need for access to care.

 Research